-- Provide timely health and safety advice, support and training to the trust, schools and their staff. - Support CELT in ensuring that all Members, Trustees, Governors and members of staff are aware of their duties and responsibilities in relation to health and safety, in line with UK legislation and any forthcoming legislation, and how to implement those duties to full effect. - Undertake pro-active monitoring such as workplace inspections / audits and health checks. - Explain and offer constructive feedback of the findings of the audits to senior managers in a style that achieves legal compliance and 'buy in'.
+- Providing timely health and safety advice, support and training to the trust, schools and their staff. - Supporting CELT schools in ensuring that all Members, Trustees, Governors and members of staff are aware of their duties and responsibilities in relation to health and safety, in line with UK legislation and any forthcoming legislation, and how to implement those duties to full effect. - Undertaking pro-active monitoring such as workplace inspections / audits and health checks. - Explaining and offering constructive feedback of the findings of the audits to senior managers in a style that achieves legal compliance and 'buy in'.
 The findings of audits and inspections, in part, will feed into the strategic health and safety plan for the Trust.